The 1978 Buccaneer draft review

-Click here to review the entire 1978 NFL draft
+Click here to review every pick made in the 1978 NFL draft

 Drafted to serve as a blocker and full-back for Ricky Bell but never really excelled at either during three seasons in Tampa Bay.
 Was eventually traded to the 49ers for James Owens who was a lot more successful in the role.